 Edwards has been a prolific batter for England since making her debut at the age of 16, and became England’s leading run-scorer in one-day internationals during the 2005 World Cup in South Africa.

 She made the breakthrough into the national team against New Zealand in 1996, becoming the youngest England player.
-She had previously been captain of the Huntingdonshire Under-16 boys' team.
+She had previously been captain of the Huntingdonshire Under-16 boys' side.

 She quickly settled into the team and hit her highest ODI score of 173 not out against Ireland in the 1997 World Cup, made the day before her 18th birthday.

-She played in the 2000 World Cup in New Zealand and, in her first innings of the tournament, hit an unbeaten 139 against the hosts.
+She played in the 2000 World Cup in New Zealand and, in her first innings of the tournament, struck an unbeaten 139 against the hosts.

 She was picked to take part in her third Women's World Cup when she was selected for the 2005 tournament in South Africa and she surpassed Jan Brittin’s record of 2,121 ODI runs for England when she made 63 in the second group game against Sri Lanka.

-Edwards scooped the prestigious Vodafone Player of the Year Award for the second consecutive year in May 2005 and then helped England memorably win the Ashes for the first time in 42 years.
+Edwards scooped the prestigious England player of the year award for the second consecutive year in May 2005 and then helped her country memorably win the Ashes for the first time in 42 years.

 She played in both Tests and made a half-century in the drawn first match.
 She also featured in all five NatWest Women's Series games against Australia, with her best performance coming in the decider at Taunton where she hit 57 and took three wickets but could not prevent a 3-2 series defeat.